National Council of Women of New Zealand: Recent years (1996–present)

 In 2015 the NCWNZ published a white paper, Enabling Women's Potential, which made twelve recommendations for action to achieve substantive equality in New Zealand.
 As a result of this paper, NCWNZ decided to focus its resources for 2016–17 on addressing the culture of gender inequality in New Zealand, and on researching and monitoring four key areas of inequality: safety and health, economic independence, education, and decision-making.
 This led to the launch of the Gender Equal NZ movement in September 2017, with three work programmes: the Gender Attitudes Survey, the Gender Dashboard and the Gender Culture Taskforce.

 In March 2016, the Council marked the 120th anniversary of its founding.
 In that year the council was campaigning on equal pay for women and on issues such as social issues, justice and law reform.
 President Rae Duff commented earlier in the year that the council was seeking more younger members.

 In 2018, the Council marked the 125th anniversary of women's suffrage in New Zealand.
 President Vanisa Dhiru, said: "We are fighting for gender equality because we want all New Zealanders to have the freedom and opportunity to determine their own future.
 Discrimination can be more subtle than it once was.
 We see it in our everyday interactions, with gender inequality being revealed in attitudes and assumptions.
 For some, gender inequality is more obvious.
 For all of us, the job is not done."
 In March 2019, the Council took the opportunity on International Women's Day to show support for transgender women and for the inclusion of transgender women's needs in all conversations about gender discrimination.
 Dhiru said on this occasion: "We are explicitly including trans women and all those who identify as female, as it's important to all to feel included.
 Trans women are women."

 In 2020, Lisa Lawrence was appointed as the NCWNZ's first Māori president.
 She had served as vice-president since 2017 and had extensive leadership experience in health organisations.

 Membership and officers

 The NCWNZ has around 200 organisations as members and, as of 2015, had 260 individual members.
-Members include major and minor New Zealand political parties, religious organisations, pro-choice organisations, national and local women's institutes and groups, and a wide range of other organisations.
+Members include major and minor New Zealand political parties, religious organisations, pro-choice organisations, national and local women's institutes and groups, and a wide range of other organisations including the New Zealand Women Teachers' Association.